This article appeared in Knife Magazine in September 2020.

 It should be noted that Massachusetts law interprets knife names such as “dirk knife” quite expansively and that the punishment for someone with no prior felony conviction but has the wrong knife in his or her car can be up to two and a half years of confinement.

 Michigan law, 750.227, similarly restricts possession of many knives in a motor vehicle:

 A person shall not carry a dagger, dirk, stiletto, a double-edged nonfolding stabbing instrument of any length, or any other dangerous weapon. . . concealed or otherwise in any vehicle operated or occupied by the person, except in his or her dwelling house, place of business or on other land possessed by the person.

 Under Michigan law, if one’s business involves operating a vehicle, the vehicle itself does not qualify as a “place of business.”
 In People v.
-Wallin 432 N.W.2d 427, the defendant’s van was not his “place of business” for purposes of 750.227 even though defendant was in business of delivering produce.
+Wallin 432 N.W.2d 427, the defendant’s van was not his “place of business” for purposes of 750.227, even though the defendant was in the business of delivering produce.

 any person while actually and peaceably engaged in carrying any such knife from such person’s place of abode or business to a place or person where or by whom such knife is to be repaired, or while actually and peaceably returning to such person’s place of abode or business with such knife after the same has been repaired. . .

 A violation of this Connecticut statute is a felony and occurs when a person “knowingly has, in any vehicle owned, operated or occupied by such person, any weapon.”
 Notwithstanding the knowingly element, the statute purports to criminalize everyone in the vehicle:

 . . . the presence of any such weapon, pistol or revolver, or machine gun in any vehicle shall be prima facie evidence of a violation of this section by the owner, operator and each occupant thereof.